Get the Most Out of Your Insulin Pump: insulin on board & bolus calculator

 - IOB recommendations are not very useful in the 90 to 120 minutes post-meal.
 During this time, the effect of the food is still being worked out, so much of the current remaining insulin will likely be used to cover the still-digesting carbs (in which case, it is not “excess” insulin at all).
 Some pumpers choose to disregard IOB during this time, instead covering the intake of any additional carbs with a full carb bolus.

 We have had to learn this lesson over and over and over again!

-Our son typically has a bedtime snack within 2 hours after supper.
+Our young son typically has a bedtime snack within 2 hours after supper.
 When we use the Bolus Calculator for this snack, we see the daunting amount of IOB quoted on the screen and often fear a low.
 But if we follow the pump recommendations and reduce his snack bolus to take this active insulin into account, quite predictably our son’s blood sugar is crazy high a few hours later.
 We are learning to ignore the IOB for his bedtime snack if that snack falls 2 hours or less after supper, as all that seemingly excess “insulin on board” is not excess at all – it’s needed to cover the still-digesting food from supper.
 Therefore, our son’s body still needs insulin to cover the carbs in the bedtime snack. ~Michelle

 - Calculations of Active Insulin Remaining are influenced by other programmed rates, such as Duration of Insulin Action (DIA)and the Target BG: